Why market to a list of operations managers?

 Operations managers are excellent communicators.
-They’ll expect your communication skills to match the levels of their own communication skills and they’ll want clear, understandable, and actionable information about what you sell.
+So your communication should match theirs, and provide clear, understandable, and actionable information.

-You can use the data for 12 months and, if you’d prefer us to do, we can run your email marketing and telemarketing campaigns for you.
+Use our list of operations managers to get in touch with decision makers about the products, services, and solutions you provide.
+You can use the data for 12 months, and we can manage your email marketing and telemarketing campaigns for you.

 - 51,765 UK companies (including business mailing address),